CodeWindProgram/Group-18/README.md

    - Retrieving Records from the Database.
 [10] [12] [13]
    - Updating Records.
 [11] [13]
 ---

+# About:
+**Attendance Module** is a software project developed for daily student attendance in schools, colleges and institutes.
+The purpose of developing **attendance module** is to computerize the tradition way of taking attendance.
+This project will help the student to get information about the current status of their Attendance, anytime they want.
+***

 # Technologies Used:
-Attendance Module is developed in a standard way using **HTML, CSS, Bootstrap, Javascript, PHP and MySQL.**
+**Attendance Module project** is developed in a standard way using **HTML, CSS, Bootstrap, Javascript, PHP and MySQL.**

 ## Requirements:
   - **PHP 5.3 or higher:** Used as the Web development environment.